davidcybulsky/BDD/README.md

 ## Historyjki
 **Feature: Logging in**
-    As a visitor
+&emsp;As a visitor
-    I want to be able to log in
+&emsp;I want to be able to log in
     So that I can purchase tickets and see my tickets
 Scenario: Visitor logs in
     Given the visitor is not logged in